suchak-dwivedi/jekyll-now/_posts/2018-12-23-effective-java-3rd-ed-notes.md

 - `Optional.flatMap()` is similar to `Optional.map()` just that it returns the result itself instead of wrapping it in `Optional`.
 If result is `null` it returns empty Optional
 - `Optional.ifPresent()` can be used to do something if value is present.
 It takes `Consumer` as argument.

-**_Container types, including collections, maps, streams, arrays, and optionals should not be wrapped in optionals._**
+- **_Container types, including collections, maps, streams, arrays, and optionals should not be wrapped in optionals._**

-**_As a rule, you should declare a method to return `Optional<T>` if it might not be able to return a result and clients will have to perform special processing if no result is returned._**
+- **_As a rule, you should declare a method to return `Optional<T>` if it might not be able to return a result and clients will have to perform special processing if no result is returned._**

+- `Optional` comes with a cost, it is an object and requires memory, this makes optionals inapproriate for performance-critical applications
+- Never use optional over primitives like `int`, `long`, `double`.
+It makes two level of abstraction, first being boxing of primitives and then optional.
+Use `OptionalInt`, `OptionalLong`, and `OptionalDouble` insead. **_You should never return an optional of a boxed primitive type_**
+- **_It is almost never appropriate to use an optional as a key, value, or element in a collection or array_**
+ - consider a map with value being optional since you decided that you want to distinguish between cases non-existent keys and keys with value being empty
+ - creates complexity with great potential for confusion and errors